finom/use-change/README.md

 }
 ```

-As you can see here we import `RootStore` class to be used just as a type, but we don't import store itself there thanks to `Provider`.
-But you can import it though just to check how cool it is:
+As you can see we've passed `({ storeBranchA }: RootStore) => storeBranchA` as a first argument selecting that piece of store that consists the sought property.
+There is also a small noteworthy detail.
+We import `RootStore` class to be used just as a type, but we don't import store itself there thanks to `Provider`.
+You can import it though just to check how cool the hook is!

 ```js
 // ...